marigold-dev/deku/benchmarks/time_bench/bench_vm/readme.md

-# Benchmark of Lambda VM by using the library ocaml-benchmarks
+# Benchmark of Lambda VM by using the library ocaml-benchmark

 [OCaml benchmark](https://github.com/Chris00/ocaml-benchmark) library provides functions to measure and compare the run-time of functions.
 It is inspired by the Perl module of the same name.